3 Mechanical Weathering Processes that Break Down Rocks

 2. Temperature change and exfoliation

-Frequent temperature change from day-night cycles causes rock exfoliation.
+The frequent temperature change from day-night cycles causes rock exfoliation.
 But if you have a rapid temperature change say from a forest fire, this can break apart rock more abruptly.

 Fractures from exfoliation can range in millimeters or meters in size.
 From the initial stress of the rock to the gradual crack, this mechanical weathering varies based on the composition of rocks.

 For example, igneous rocks like granite are stronger and more resistant to mechanical weathering than sedimentary rocks.
 Basalt weathers quickly with water.
-And one of the fastest weathering rocks is limestone.
+And one of the fastest-weathering rocks is limestone.

 3. Biological weathering and terrain abrasion